 In 1410, after the battle of Grunwald, the castle was temporarily occupied by the army of king Władysław Jagiełło.
 However, they were stopping to plunder the stocks and in the same year the Poles left Lipienek.
 In 1411, the leader of the Lizard Union Nicholas of Ryńsk was arrested during the feast in the castle.
 Delivered to the castle in Grudziądz, he was beheaded on the market without trial, after a few days.
 As a reward for his capture, teutonic vogt Henryk Hold was promoted to the commander of the castle in Radzyń Chełmiński, and later in Toruń.

-From the 2nd peace of Toruń from 1466, the castle was permanently attached to Poland and from that time until 1655 it was the seat of Polish starostas from the Kostkas family and people related to it.
+In 1466, under the Second Peace of Toruń, the Thirteen Years’ War ended, as a result of which the castle was permanently incorproated to Poland.
+From that time until 1655 it was the seat of Polish starosts from the Kostka family and people related to it.
 The last staroste of the family was Stanisław Franciszek Kostka, after him the staroste was taken over by Albrecht Czerski.
 The buildings were partially destroyed during the Polish-Swedish wars in the 17th century, and after the first partition of Poland in 1772, were mostly dismantled by the Prussians.

 In the Middle Ages, great economic importance for the castle in Lipienek had a farm, dealing with cattle and horses.
 In the mid-sixteenth century, it consisted of two barns, a brewery and a horse mill.
 The farmstead could be at the base of the peninsula, going into the mainland, acting as a second external ward.
 Its entirely timber buildings were secured by a moat that is still visible until today on the south-eastern side.